Journal of General Internal Medicine

 The Journal of General Internal Medicine is a monthly peer-reviewed medical journal established in 1986 and covering internal medicine.
 It is published by Springer Nature and is the official journal of the Society of General Internal Medicine.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.466.
-It is an official journal of the Society of General Internal Medicine.

 Editors-in-chief

-The following persons have been editors-in-chief of the journal::
+The following persons have been editors-in-chief of the journal: